 To be safe from penalization and consequent bans you must add value for your readers by creating genuine, unique, high quality and optimized content.

 With the recent Google Algorithm updates, it has been made clear that the search engine crawlers will evaluate the content quality and take it as the most major factor in search engine rankings.
-Many top bloggers also reported a sudden increase in traffic after this update was announced.
 Therefore, affiliate marketers must take note of this and start building content strategies around quality content!

 There is no special way Google handles affiliate links as they know most of the major affiliate networks.
 But to just be cautious and avoid penalisation, you should add no follow attributes to these links.

-Use codes to avoid unnecessary crawling of your affiliate links and avoid penalisation
+Use codes to avoid unnecessary crawling of your affiliate links and avoid penalization

 Google’s values your affiliate links normally until you do too much!